Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	DPS Trinket on Burst!
 • Racial support for extra burst damage!

+**Meta Legendary Support!**
+•	Full Support for meta legendaries such as The Executioner/Exploiter!

 **Auto Defensives!**
 •	Ignore Pain @ HP%
 •	Rallying Cry @ HP% (for you and your team mates!)